Lyft Promises to Defend Drivers And Protect Riders After Texas Anti-Abortion Law Goes Into Effect - NewsBreak

 Lyft Promises to Defend Drivers And Protect Riders After Texas Anti-Abortion Law Goes Into Effect

+LISTEN LIVE.
 LIKE US ON FACEBOOK.
-FOLLOW US ON TWITTER AND INSTAGRAM.
-SUBSCRIBE ON YOUTUBE.
+FOLLOW US ON TWITTER.
 Lyft announced a defense fund for drivers sued under the new law.
 In a statement, Lyft said it unequivocally supported Drivers and people’s privacy in their daily travels.
-The ride-share company said the new anti-abortion law is “incompatible with people’s basic rights to privacy, our community guidelines, the spirit of rideshare, and our values as a company.”wzakcleveland.com
+The ride-share company said the new anti-abortion law is “incompatible with people’s basic rights to privacy, our community guidelines, the spirit of rideshare, and our values as a company.”newstalkcleveland.com

 Comments / 0